-0 Added by the regulation of 8 December 2011 no. 1214 (coming into force on 1 January 2012).
-Amended by the regulation of 13 December 2012 no. 1286 (coming into force on 1 January 2013)
+0 Added by the regulation of 28 November 2013 no. 1371 (coming into force on 1 January 2014).

 Chapter 3-7.
 The excise duty on sulphur for mineral products etc.

 The obligation to pay this duty encompasses mineral oils: By mineral oil is meant oils with mineral origin where less than 90 percent by volume distils at at least 210 °C (ASTM D 86 method).
 This excise obligation does not include oils liable to tax pursuant to the Storting resolution concerning tax on lubricating oil etc.